anydotcrypto/docs.any.sender/docs/echoRecipe/README.md

     * https://faucet.ropsten.be/
     * https://faucet.metamask.io/

+8. Checklist
+    1. You have a jsonRpcUrl of the form `ropsten.infura.io/v3/268eda053b2a35cb846ee997fb879282`
+    2. You have a private key, keyfile or mnemonic of a user account
+    3. You have an address of a user account
+    4. The address has been funded with ETH.
+You can check the value at: https://ropsten.etherscan.io/address/\<you address here\>

 ## First run - not enough balance.

-Having completed the setup you should have a jsonRpcUrl and a private key/account.
-Lets start by running the echoRecipe.
-Users need to have balance with any.sender, which user does not yet.
-We expect the echo script to fail at this point, so let's verify this by running the it.
+Having completed the setup lets start by running the echoRecipe.
+Users need to have balance with any.sender, which your user account does not yet.
+We expect the echo script to fail at this point, so let's verify this by running it.
 You'll need your key details and the json rpc url, and to choose a message to send to the echo echo contract eg "Hiyo echo!".

 The echo recipe command accepts one of `--privKey`, `--mnemonic` or the `--keyfile --password` options for authenticating the user account.
 It also requires the `--jsonRpc` to be set, along with a `--msg` of your choice.
 ```